 For example, the Wirecutter uses eye-catching boxes with product links anytime they share a top pick.

-PC Mag takes a different approach and uses a comparison table with buttons:
+Good Housekeeping takes a different approach and creates a table with buttons:

 In affiliate marketing, two conversions need to take place for you to make money.